Managing Azure SQL Database using SQL Server Management Studio

 Select SQL Server Authentication.

-In the Login box, enter the SQL Server administrator login that you specified in the portal when creating your server in the format login@yourServerName.
+In the Login box, enter the SQL Server administrator login that you specified in the portal when you created your server.

-In the Password box, enter the password that you specified in the portal when creating your server.
+In the Password box, enter the password that you specified in the portal when you created your server.

 Click Connect to establish the connection.

-Many of the SSMS wizards you can use for tasks like creating and modifying logins and databases on a SQL Server database are not available for SQL databases on Azure, so you'll need to utilize Transact-SQL statements to accomplish these tasks.
+SQL Server 2014 SSMS with the latest updates offers expanded support for tasks like creating and modifying Azure SQL databases.
+In addition, you can also use Transact-SQL statements to accomplish these tasks.
 The steps below provide examples of these statements.
 For more information about using Transact-SQL with SQL Database, including details about which commands are supported, see Transact-SQL Reference (SQL Database).

 Step 3: Create and Manage Databases